 Figure B-1 shows a simplified quadriphase transmission system that is one of the methods recommended for transparent point-to-point transport of a serial binary data stream.
 Transparent means that only revenue-bearing data is transmitted.
 There is no in-line channel coding nor is special bit pattern insertion allowed.
 The assumption is made for an NRZ-L data stream containing the bit sequence b(nTb) transmitted at rate $r_b = 1/T_b$ bits per second.
 For QPSK and OQPSK modulations, the bit stream is divided into subsets e containing even-numbered bits and o containing odd numbered bits.
 The transmission rate associated with the split symbol streams is $r_s = r_b/2$ symbols per second.
 Symbol values are converted to code symbols by the differential encoder described in Section B.3.
 A baseband waveform generator converts the digital symbol time series into continuous time signals suitable for driving the vector modulator as prescribed for the particular modulation in use.
 Thus, each subset modulates one of two orthogonal subcarriers, the in-phase (I) channel, and the quadrature (Q) channel.
-The modulator combines these subcarriers, creating a phase-modulated RF signal S(t).
-On the receive side, demodulation separates the subcarriers, translates them back to baseband, and constructs replicas of the code symbol series $E'(nT_s)$ and $O'(nT_s)$.
+The modulator combines these subcarriers, translates them back to baseband, and constructs replicas of the code symbol series $E'(nT_s)$ and $O'(nT_s)$.
 Decoding reverses the encoding process and a multiplexer recreates a replica of the bit stream $b'(nT_b)$.

-32 FQPSK-JR is an FQPSK variant developed by Mr. Robert Jefferis, TYBRIN Corporation, and Mr. Rich Formeister, RF Networks, Inc.
+31 FQPSK-JR is an FQPSK variant developed by Mr. Robert Jefferis, TYBRIN Corporation, and Mr. Rich Formeister, RF Networks, Inc.